 Third time's the charm!
 Let's finish off your culinary dreams with the final components of the National Restaurant Association's ProStart curriculum program and refine your skills, while taking them to the next level.
 Culinary Arts 3 Advanced Cooking Applications, will focus on mastery level of a main course of soup, stocks and sauces, grains, meat, poultry and fish, along with a complete unit on desserts and baked goods.
 These culinary units will be paired nicely with a comprehensive look at how communication, management, purchasing, inventory, and cost control are essential components of managing a restaurant.
-Students will have the opportunity to achieve National Industry Certification through the ProStart program by completing 400 hours of mentor hours and taking two certification exams.
+Students will have the opportunity to achieve National Industry Certification through the ProStart program.
 This certification is recognized by many of Wisconsin's Post Secondary Schools, and many offer a scholarship for certification holders.
 Let's put a cherry on top!